MitPandya/Human-Action-Recognition-and-Video-Classification-using-SVM-and-Deep-CNN-/README.md

 2. To train and test the above created data run the following command <br />
 python walk.py

+3. To evaluate the results and create heatmap run <br />
+python eval_results.py

+Additionally you may use our already trained svm model (svm.pkl.gz ) on test data as mentioned above.

 `CNN`
 1. To create train and test data for CNN run the following commands <br />
 python split_data_cnn.py train